Western Habitat Brisbane groups

 Toowong Creek Roving Rehabilitators

-The Toowong Creek Roving Rehabilitators came on board with the Habitat Brisbane Program in 2011.
-The group wants to restore strategic bushland areas within the Toowong Creek Catchment and engage the local community to raise participation and awareness within the catchment.
-They recently commenced their project on National Tree Day with a planting in parkland along Brosley Road Toowong.
-For more information phone Maggie Deeth on 0429 708 259.
+Toowong Creek Roving Rehabilitators have been part of the Habitat Brisbane program since 2011.
+The group meets monthly to restore bushland areas in the upper reaches of Toowong Creek Catchment, mainly along the creek verges.
+The group is keen to raise participation and awareness within the catchment.
+Several National Tree Day plantings have been carried out since 2011 in park adjacent to Kent Street, Toowong.
+For more information, phone Maggie Deeth on 0429 708 259.

 Ted's Place Bushcare Group